BernardGreenberg/NXSYS/DocSource/UndoTBD.md

 Mod status in titlebar (*)
 CMD /Ctrl I to insulate/uninsulate joint; prohibit if cct at end.

-Change wildfire to accumulate list first, iterate it second.
-Dialog to display count.

 Cut segment should stash and restore circuit.
 Strategy for cutting tagged end-joint